rileywheadon/ffa-docs/docs/eda-trend-ams-variability.md

-# Identifying Trends in the AMS Variability
+# Detecting Trends in the AMS Variability

+This section describes the methods used to detect trends or changes in the **variability** (e.g., variance or standard deviation) of the Annual Maximum Series (AMS).

+---

-## MW-MK Test
+## Moving Window Mann-Kendall (MW-MK) Test

-The **Moving Window Mann-Kendall (MW-MK) Test** is used to identify a statistically significant monotonic trend in the variances of an AMS time series.
+The **MW-MK test** detects statistically significant monotonic trends in the standard deviation of an AMS time series.

-- Null hypothesis: There is no significant trend in the variance of the AMS.
+- Null hypothesis: No significant trend in the standard deviation.
-- Alternative hypothesis: There is a significant trend in the variance of the AMS.
+- Alternative hypothesis: Significant trend in the standard deviation.

+### Steps
-To compute the AMS variances we use a moving window algorithm:

-1. Let $w$ be the length of the moving window and $s$ be the step size.
+To compute the AMS standard deviations, we use a moving window algorithm.
+Let $w$ be the length of the moving window and $s$ be the step size:

-2. Initialize the moving window at indices $[1, w]$.
+1. Initialize the moving window at indices $[1, w]$.
-3. Compute the sample standard deviation within the moving window.
+2. Compute the sample standard deviation within the window.
-4. Move the window forward by $s$ indices.
+3. Move the window forward by $s$ steps.
-5. Check if last index in the window is greater than the length of the data.
-If it is, all moving window variances have been computed.
-Otherwise, go to step (3).
+4. Repeat steps 2 and 3 until the window exceeds the data length.

+This produces a time series of moving-window standard deviations.
-Then, we perform the Mann-Kendall Test on the time series of variances.
+Then, apply the Mann-Kendall Test to this series to test for monotonic trends.

 For more information about the Mann-Kendall test, see [here](eda-trend-ams-mean.md#mann-kendall-test).

+---

 ## Sen's Trend Estimator

+Used to estimate the slope of a trend in the standard deviations' time series.
 See [here](eda-trend-ams-mean.md#sens-trend-estimator).

+---

 ## Runs Test

+Used to evaluate the randomness of residuals from a fitted trend in the standard deviations' time series.
 See [here](eda-trend-ams-mean.md#runs-test).

+---

 ## White Test

-The **White Test** is used to detect changes in the variance of a time series.
+The **White Test** detects time-varying variance (heteroskedasticity) in a time series.

-- Null hypothesis: The variance of the time series is constant (homoskedasticity).
+- Null hypothesis: Constant variance (homoskedasticity).
-- Alternative hypothesis: The variance of the time series is time-dependent (heteroskedasticity).
+- Alternative hypothesis: Time-dependent variance (heteroskedasticity).

+### Steps

-Consider a simple linear regression model:
+1. Fit a simple linear regression model using ordinary least squares:

 $$y_{i} = \beta_{0} + \beta_{1} x_{i} + \epsilon_{i}$$

-Use ordinary least squares to fit the model.
-Then compute the squared residuals:
+2. Compute the squared residuals:

 $${\hat{r}}_{i}^{2} = (y_{i} - \hat{y}_{i})^{2}$$

-Next, fit an auxillary regression model to the squared residuals.
-This model includes each regressor, the square of each regressor, and the cross products between all regressors.
+3. Fit an auxillary regression model to the squared residuals.This model includes each regressor, the square of each regressor, and the cross products between all regressors.
 Since $x$ is the only regressor, the regression model is simply:

 $${\hat{r}}_{i}^{2} = \alpha_{0} + \alpha_{1}x_{i} + \alpha_{2}x_{i}^{2} + u_{i}$$

-Next, we compute the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) $R^2$ for the auxillary model.
+4. Compute the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) $R^2$ for the auxillary model.

+5. Compute the test statistic:
+$$
+nR^2 \sim \chi_{d}^2$
+$$
-The test statistic is $nR^2 \sim \chi_{d}^2$, where $n$ is the number of observations and $d = 2$ is the number of regressors, excluding the intercept.
+where $n$ is the number of observations and $d = 2$ is the number of regressors, excluding the intercept.

-If $nR^2 > \chi^2_{1-\alpha, d}$, we reject the null hypothesis and conclude that the time series exhibits heteroskedasticity.
+6. If $nR^2 > \chi^2_{1-\alpha, d}$, we reject the null hypothesis and conclude that the time series exhibits heteroskedasticity.